Central pattern generator: Functions in invertebrates

-Alternate Interpretations
+Alternative interpretations

-One theory that reconciles the role of sensory feedback during rhythmic locomotion is to redefine CPGs as “state estimators” as opposed to rhythm generators Through this perspective, CPGs are an intrinsic spinal processor that corrects imperfect sensory feedback and adapts central input to this optimized peripheral input.
-Models using this framework are able to accomplish rhythmics behavior as well as fictive locomotion without incorporating independent rhythm generators.
+One theory that reconciles the role of sensory feedback during rhythmic locomotion is to redefine CPGs as "state estimators" as opposed to rhythm generators.
+Through this perspective, CPGs are an intrinsic spinal processor that corrects imperfect sensory feedback and adapts central input to this optimized peripheral input.
+Models using this framework are able to accomplish rhythmic behavior as well as fictive locomotion without incorporating independent rhythm generators.